babylonlabs-io/btc-staker/README.md

 To see the complete list of configuration options, check the `stakerd.conf` file.

+#### BTC Staker Environment Configuration

+The **Staker Daemon** and `stakercli` communicate securely using **Basic Authentication** with a username and password.

+These credentials are loaded from the environment.
+One convenient option is to create a `.env` file in the same directory as the binaries with the following variables:

+- `BTCSTAKER_USERNAME` — Sets the Basic Auth username.
+- `BTCSTAKER_PASSWORD` — Sets the Basic Auth password.

 ## 4. Starting staker daemon

 You can start the staker daemon using the following command: